bharathkumarms525/readyassist/README.md

 - **Post-Service Recommendations**:
   - Leave vehicle ON for at least 30-40 minutes after jumpstart
   - Drive 10-15 KMs after successful jumpstart
-  - Battery recharging support available (additional ₹250)
+  - Battery recharging support available (additional ₹250).
+If your vehicle battery requires recharging after a jumpstart, our technicians can provide this service for an additional charge of ₹250.
+This service includes professional battery testing to determine its condition and charging using specialized equipment to ensure optimal performance.
+The service typically takes 30-45 minutes and helps extend your battery's lifespan while ensuring reliable vehicle operation.
   - Battery replacement assistance through partner vendors

 - **Quality Assurance**: One of the most recommended and best doorstep battery jumpstart services in India